BladeScraper-Designs/VoronMods/V2.4/EuclidProbe/README.md

 This is my Euclid probe cfg.
 You can either download it and add [include euclid.cfg] to your printer.cfg, or copy its contents and paste them directly into your own config.
 I created a subdirectory in my .cfg folder called Euclid to make it a bit more organized.
 If you do so, it'll be [include Euclid/euclid.cfg].
 https://github.com/BladeScraper-Designs/VoronMods/blob/main/V2.4/EuclidProbe/cfg/euclid.cfg

-And this is my config for Auto Z.  If you don't want to use auto Z calibration, simply ignore this file and remove [include auto_z.cfg] from euclid.cfg. ,br. https://github.com/BladeScraper-Designs/VoronMods/blob/main/V2.4/EuclidProbe/cfg/auto_z.cfg
+And this is my config for Auto Z.  If you don't want to use auto Z calibration, simply ignore this file and remove [include auto_z.cfg] from euclid.cfg. <br>
+https://github.com/BladeScraper-Designs/VoronMods/blob/main/V2.4/EuclidProbe/cfg/auto_z.cfg